org-arl/VirtualAcousticOcean.jl/docs/uasp2-protocol.md

-# UnetStack acoustic streaming protocol
+# UnetStack acoustic streaming protocol v2

-> [!TIP]
-Previously we recommended the use of UASP protocol (described below) that used UDP to stream acoustic data.
-We now recommend using [UASP2](uasp2-protocol.md), which uses a combination of TCP and UDP for improved robustness.

 ## Overview

-The UnetStack acoustic streaming protocol (UASP) allows a UnetStack baseband service to access ADC/DAC over a network using UDP packets.
-Both, the UASP server (henceforth referred to as `uaspd`, provided by Virtual Acoustic Ocean or a hardware driver on a modem) and a UASP client (typically a baseband service in a modem) listen on 2 UDP ports: the _command_ port and the _data_ port.
+The UnetStack acoustic streaming protocol v2 (UASP2) allows a UnetStack baseband service to access ADC/DAC over a network using IP.
+The UASP2 server (henceforth referred to as `uaspd`, provided by Virtual Acoustic Ocean or a hardware driver on a modem) listens on a TCP _command_ port.
+The UASP2 client (typically a baseband service in a modem) connects to the server over the TCP port and listens on a UDP _data_ port for an incoming data stream.
 All communications over the command ports use ASCII JSON messages.
-All communications over the data ports use a binary PDU format.
+All communications over the data port use a binary PDU format.

 ## Command protocol

-Any command sent by a client to `uaspd` command port (default port `9809`) is called a _request_.
-The `uaspd` may, if necessary, respond to a request with a _response_ to the UDP port from which the request came (client's command port).
-Sometimes `uaspd` may send unsolicited _notifications_ on the same port.
+Any command sent by a client to `uaspd` command port (default TCP port `9809`) is called a _request_.
+The `uaspd` may, if necessary, respond to a request with a _response_.
+Sometimes `uaspd` may send unsolicited _notifications_.

 The JSON messages below show request/response interactions through examples: